salrashid123/mcbn/README.md

 ---

-The following describes how to generate a client/server using `TLS-PSK` and `DTLS` from partial keys where same predictable image hash is created for the client and another predictable hash for the server.

-It does **NOT** actually deploy these services to `Confidential Space` since theres no point (i.,e no inbound connectivity).
-I'll update this sample with full end-to-end when it does.
+## Combining Partial Keys

-In both the TLS-PSK and DTLS examples below, we're going to "derive" the new key using a `sha256(alice+bob+carl)` (yes, i know...its suspect but its a demo).
+In all the examples below, we're going to "derive" the new key using a `sha256(alice+bob+carl)` which can certainly be more secure.

-In our case,its just

 ```javascript
 const alice = '2c6f63f8c0f53a565db041b91c0a95add8913fc102670589db3982228dbfed90';